Install Neptune DXP - Open Edition on macOS

 -

-In the Terminal, run
+In the terminal, run

-./planet9-darwin.Result: A macOS notification will show that the
+./planet9-darwin.Result: A macOS notification displays that the

 planet9-darwinfile cannot be opened. -